About Argus¶

 Argus follows the principle of single responsibility, i.e. it does not perform any monitoring itself.
 It acts as an aggregator of current and past incidents in IT infrastructure.
 It dispatches notifications when incidents are opened and closed.
 Argus does not actively retrieve incidents from third party services, but relies on reports delivered to it through the API.
 These services are called source systems.

-Conversely, the Argus frontend application acts as a client to provide end users with a web-based user interface to the Argus API server.
-Using the frontend application, users can view, filter and interact with the contents of the incident database, and create personal notification profiles conveniently in their web browsers.
+The Argus frontend acts as a client to provide end users with a web-based user interface to Argus.
+Using the frontend, users can view, filter and interact with the contents of the incident database, and create personal notification profiles conveniently in their web browsers.

-Besides the REST API, the Argus server has an administration interface.
+Besides the REST API, Argus has an administration interface.
 It can be used to perform low-level administration tasks on a running Argus server, such as: